Keith Urban: The Voice

 On 23 November 2011, Urban was confirmed as one of the four vocal coaches in the Australian version of the reality singing competition The Voice, alongside Seal, Joel Madden, and Delta Goodrem.
 On 14 September 2012, Urban released a statement that he would not be signing back on for season two and was replaced by Ricky Martin.
-On 15 December 2020, it was announced that Urban would return to The Voice Australia season 10 for his second season replacing Kelly Rowland, alongside Jessica Mauboy, Guy Sebastian, and Rita Ora.
-All judges returned for the eleventh season in 2022.
-However, in October 2022, it was announced that Urban would not be returning to the big red chair for the twelfth season in 2023 due to his upcoming tour and was replaced by Jason Derulo.
+On 15 December 2020, it was announced that Urban would return to The Voice Australia for its tenth season, replacing Kelly Rowland, alongside Jessica Mauboy, Guy Sebastian, and Rita Ora.
+Urban then returned for the eleventh season in 2022, and also coached on the show's spin-off, The Voice Generations.
+However, in October 2022, it was announced that Urban would not be returning to the show for the twelfth season in 2023 due to his upcoming tour and was replaced by Jason Derulo.

 American Idol

 The Fox Broadcasting Company officially announced on 16 September 2012 that Urban would replace Steven Tyler as a judge in season 12 of American Idol alongside Randy Jackson, Mariah Carey, and Nicki Minaj.
 On 1 August 2013, it was officially confirmed that Urban would return as a judge for season 13.
 He was joined by former judge Jennifer Lopez and newest judge Harry Connick Jr. On 23 June 2014, Fox announced that Urban would return to the judging panel for season 14.
 Urban returned to judge the 15th season of American Idol in 2016, though in 2017, he announced his retirement from being a judge on American Idol in the end of August.